-- A director, prescribed officer, or employee or consultant of the company - Anyone who was or has been engaged for more than one year in the maintenance of any of the company's financial records or the preparation of any of its financial statements - A director, officer or employee of a person appointed as company secretary or of the person performing the secretarial work for the company - A person who is disqualified in terms of Section 69(8) to serve as a director of any particular company - A person who, alone or with a partner or employees, habitually or regularly performs the duties of accountant or bookkeeper of the company, and related secretarial services, or is related to any such person - A person who at any time during the five consecutive financial years immediately preceding the date of appointment was a person contemplated above.
-The Amendment Bill proposes that this period be reduced to two years.
+- A director, prescribed officer, or employee or consultant of the company - Anyone who was or has been engaged for more than one year in the maintenance of any of the company's financial records or the preparation of any of its financial statements - A director, officer or employee of a person appointed as company secretary or of the person performing the secretarial work for the company - A person who is disqualified in terms of Section 69(8) to serve as a director of any particular company - A person who, alone or with a partner or employees, habitually or regularly performs the duties of accountant or bookkeeper of the company, and related secretarial services, or is related to any such person - A person who at any time during the two consecutive financial years immediately preceding the date of appointment was a person contemplated above (before the Amendment Act. this period was 5 years).